dansmyers/ComputerOrganizationAndArchitecture/Notes/08b-Pointers_and_Structs.md

 Notice how our right arrow has taken the place of two operators.
 Right arrow notation can only be used on pointers to `structs`.

 ## Memory Management
 But how do we get a pointer to a struct?
-First, we need to take a slight digression into memory management.
-First, review the diagram of the *Canonical Address Space* located in our (https://github.com/vsummet/cms230notes/blob/master/c-programming/c-chap04-memory.md)[Memory Structure] note.
-Go ahead, I'll wait.
-Keep that diagram in your mind.
+We need to take a slight digression into memory management.
+First, recall the **Canonical Address Space**.
 Next, we need to observe another crucial difference between Java and C: Java manages memory for you.
 When you use the `new` operator in Java, several things happen:

 1. Java allocates space in the heap (remember the diagram!) for the data you need.